GangLiTarheel/DeepGWAS/README.md

 ### Enhancement

-We provide our pretrained model for users to enhance GWAS signals.
-User can also use their own data to train a DeepGWAS network for prediction.
+We provide our pre-trained model for users to enhance GWAS signals.
+Users can also use their own data to train a DeepGWAS network for prediction.

 ```{R enhancement}
 R CMD BATCH --no-save --no-restore '--args input_data=enhance.Rdata model=DeepGWAS_SCZ.h5 output_file="enhance.txt"' bin/03-DeepGWAS-enhance.R